gitenter/gitenter/doc/requirements/StRS.md

 However, while there are various different tools for source code revision control and collaboration, similar tool does not exist for documents.
 Alternative solutions includes:

-+ Google Drive or similar services:
++ Google Drive or similar services
     + Pros:
         + On-line word processor.
-        + Support collaborations, includes:
         + Multiple users can collaborate and edit one single document *simultaneously*.
-            + Comments.
-            + Bookmarks.
+        + Support reviewing and comments.
-        + Version control.
+        + Minimal version control.
     + Cons:
         + Content is not separated from presentation.
+        + Can't edit documents offline.
+        + Blur boundary between editing and reading mode.
         + Major functions only support activities of *one single* document.
         + Can't support larger projects with multiple document files involved.
-        + Collaboration is not specific for serious SDLC.
+        + Can only setup links between documents through raw URL.
+Does not support traceability.
+        + Can't integrate with project management.
-+ Atlassian Confluence or similar services:
++ Atlassian Confluence or similar services
     + Pros:
         + On-line word processor.
+        + Support reviewing and comments.
         + Support a project with multiple documents.
-        + Support collaboration for SDLC.
+Can easily cross-link between documents with a better interface than raw URL.
+        + Integrate with project management (through JIRA).
+Can link JIRA ticket in documents and update status.
+        + Minimal version control.
     + Cons:
         + Content is not separated from presentation.
+        + Can't edit documents offline.
+        + Can't track cross-documents versioning and changes.
+        + Does not support traceability.
+        + Versioning get confused when multiple users edit one single document before publishing.
+No explicit mechanism resolving conflict.
 + Read the Docs
     + Pros:
         + Support a project with multiple documents.
         + Content is separated from presentation.
+    + Cons:
+        + Does not support reviewing and comments.
+        + Can't integrate with project management.
+        + Actual version control visualization can only be done through other sites (GitHub, Gitlab, ...).
+        + No way to setup links between documents.
+Does not support traceability.
++ GitHub/Gitlab
+    + Pros:
         + Version control of the project as a whole.
+        + Support reviewing and comments.
     + Cons:
+        + Only have minimal presentation mode.
+        + Reviewing and comments can only be done through diff/tiny reviewing cycle (and overfit to code review).
+It is not the way people read documents.
-        + No way to setup traceable links between document items.
+        + Can only setup links between documents through raw URL.
+Does not support traceability.
-        + Collaboration is not specific for serious SDLC.
 + Wiki:
     + Pros:
         + Support a project with multiple documents by CamelCase names and "link pattern".